Hunter Biden indicted on federal gun charges

-US President Joe Biden's son Hunter Biden was indicted on federal firearms charges on Thursday after efforts to reach a plea deal failed, leading to the first ever prosecution of a sitting president's child.
+Hunter Biden, the son of US President Joe Biden, was indicted on three federal firearms charges on Thursday, marking the first ever prosecution of a sitting president's child.

-He is accused of lying about his drug use when he bought a firearm in October 2018, a period when he has acknowledged struggling with addiction to crack cocaine, according to the indictment filed in federal court in Delaware.
+He is accused of lying about his drug use when he bought a firearm in October 2018, a period when he has acknowledged struggling with addiction to crack cocaine, according to the indictment filed in federal court in Delaware, the President's home state.

+In the US, it is illegal under federal law to buy a gun while addicted to a controlled substance.

-The President's son has also been under investigation over his foreign business dealings.
+The younger Mr Biden has also been under investigation over his foreign business dealings.

-The indictment was brought by recently elevated US special counsel David Weiss.
+The indictment was brought by David Weiss, who was elevated to special counsel status in August after investigating Hunter Biden's business dealings for years as the US attorney in Delaware.
+Mr Weiss was originally nominated by former president Donald Trump.

-The special counsel has indicated that charges of failure to pay taxes on time could be filed in Washington or in California, where the younger Mr Biden lives.
+In addition to the gun charges, the special counsel has indicated that charges of failure to pay taxes on time could be filed in Washington or in California, where Hunter Biden lives.

 The indictment comes as congressional Republicans pursue an impeachment inquiry into the Democratic President, in large part over his son’s business dealings.